idris-lang/Idris2/docs/source/tutorial/modules.rst

 error messages: ``with MyModule.(>>=) do ...``

-If a file contains a module declaration ``module Foo.Bar.MyModule``, its full path must end in ``Foo/Bar/MyModule.idr``.
-Similarly, an ``import`` statement also refers to a filepath stripped of its file extension, using dots to separate directories.
+If a file contains a module declaration ``module Foo.Bar.MyModule``, its path relative to the ``.ipkg`` project file (or the directory you are running the Idris from) must be ``./Foo/Bar/MyModule.idr``.
+Similarly, an ``import`` statement also refers to such a relative filepath stripped of its file extension, using dots to separate directories.
 As in the example above, all modules names and directories must be capitalised identifiers.
 The main module, with the ``main`` function, must be called ``Main`` — although its filename need not be ``Main.idr``.
 This is the only case where a filename does not have to match with the respective module name.